NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPC.md

 #### Network ACLs (NACLs)
 - Acts as a virtual firewall in front of your resources at the subnet level.
 By default all traffic is allowed.
 - Configurable to allow or deny traffic based on specific IPs, protocols, or ports into or out of the VPC.
+- As they filter traffic crossing the subnet boundry, they do not inspect traffic between resources within a subnet.

 #### Security Groups
 - Acts as virtual firewalls for your instances specifically.
 When creating an instances, you must pick security group(s) for it.